 If an individual has evidence of fraudulent activity against the United States government, he or she may decide to come forward with that evidence and file a qui tam lawsuit under the federal False Claims Act.
 For the individual with the incriminating information – also known as the whistleblower or the relator – exposing the entities that are defrauding the government can be extremely intimidating, particularly if the wrongdoer takes steps to retaliate against them.
 However, the False Claims Act protects and rewards whistleblowers for the personal and professional risks they have taken to expose the fraud against the government.

 One of the first things a person must do if they have evidence of fraud is to seek legal representation from an experienced qui tam lawyer who has a successful track record for handling whistleblower claims.
-The qui tam lawyer will file the lawsuit “under seal,” which means that it is kept secret so that the Justice Department can fully investigate the allegations, often with the help of the whistleblower’s lawyer.
+The qui tam lawyer will file the lawsuit “under seal,” which means that it is kept a secret so that the Justice Department can fully investigate the allegations, often with the help of the whistleblower’s lawyer.
 In some cases, the government may decide to intervene.
 If not, the plaintiff may continue to pursue legal action on its behalf.

 Examples of Violations Under the False Claims Act